ExecutorKarthan/LLM-Web-App/README.md

 The "LLM Entry Box" is where you can type your query that will be sent to some version of Gemini.
 Your query can be structured in any form of text, but must be text as there is no way to submit any other medium via the app.
 The "Submit request" button will take the text entered in the box and send it to the Django backend server.
 The Django server will then retrieve the user's API key with the user's token, then forwards that API key and the submitted text to the Gemini LLM.

 Once the LLM responds to the Django server, that response is then forwarded to the React frontend.
 Assuming the response is Python code, the frontend will process it by removing code explanations provided by the LLM and it will add needed formatting so the code will be recognized as valid Python code.
-This finalzed text is then displayed in the "LLM Response Box".
+This finalized text is then displayed in the "LLM Response Box".
 This interaction is modeled here:
 ![Gemini Query App Interaction Image](./assets/Gemini-Query.png)

-After text is displayed in the response box, a button will be made available that allows the finalize code to be copied directly to the "Python Code Editor" - the box on the lower left.
+After text is displayed in the response box, a button will be made available that allows the finalized code to be copied directly to the "Python Code Editor" - the box on the lower left.

 The "Python Code Editor" is the Monaco code editor object, thus providing a clean way for users to view the LLM generated code and edit it if necessary.
 The editor will accept code from other sources as well, so a user could just type in their own code or copy it from a **verified and trusted** source.

 To the right of the "Python Code Editor", is the "Skulpt Display".
 This display has a "Run Code" button to execute code that appears in the "Python Code Editor".
-This is done totally in the web broaswer, as seen in this illistration:
+This is done totally in the web browser, as seen in this illustration:
 ![Run Code App Interaction Image](./assets/Run-Code.png)

 Below the "Run Code" button is a bank of buttons that each correspond to a different maze.
 They are organized by: